openplans/history-of/_posts/2012-06-01-street-view.md

 ---
 title: 'Public commenting with Street View'
 layout: snapshot
-image: ''
+image: 'images/2012/street-view-4th-ave.jpg'
-image_column_size: 8
+image_column_size: 6
 ---

-To gather feedback along 4th Avenue in Brooklyn, DOT invites comments via Street View.
-Using a plugin we create for their wordpress site, visitors can "pin" comments to particular views at each intersection.
-This is the genesis for the Vision Zero site we build in 2014.
-The  UI is a neat slider, making it easy to slide down the street and view each location. http://cjyabraham.com/files/2012/08/ss.png http://cjyabraham.com/files/2012/08/4th.png http://blog.openplans.org/2013/01/fitzgerald-in-the-field/
+To <a href="http://a841-tfpweb.nyc.gov/4thave/what-needs-improving-on-4th-ave-in-bay-ridge/">gather feedback along 4th Avenue in Brooklyn</a>, New York invites residents to leave comments using Google Street View.

+With a plugin we create for NYC DOT's Wordpress site, visitors pin hundreds comments to particular views at each intersection.
+The interface includes a neat slider, making it easy and fun to slide down the street and view each location.
+We return to Street View in 2014, for DOT's Vision Zero map.